Performers listed alphabetically by first name.

 Al Margolis

-Composer/performer, improvisor, and painter.
+Al Margolis is a composer/performer, improvisor, and painter.
 Since 1984, often under his project name If, Bwana, he has worked in the field of non-commercial, non-popular music and sound.
 (Chester NY) Ifbwana.com, pogus.com, Bandcamp

 Alessandro Maione/Metaphysical Interior Design